Summary: In this tutorial, you will learn about PL/SQL WHILE

 - First, initialize the

-to one. - Second, the condition in the
+to one. - Second, check if

 DECLARE